Lunar-Proxy/lunar-v2/README.md

     </a>
 </div>

 > [!NOTE]
-> Lunar cannot be deployed on static hosting platforms like Netlify, Vercel, or GitHub Pages.
+> Lunar cannot be deployed on static hosting services like Netlify, Vercel, or GitHub Pages.

 ## Deployment via Terminal

 > [!IMPORTANT]
-> By default to deploy lunar, we use pnpm.
-You can use any package manager (npm, pnpm, bun, ect. to deploy)
+> By default, we use pnpm for deploying Lunar.
+However, you can utilize any package manager (npm, pnpm, bun, etc.) for deployment.
 >
-> Before deploying, install the following dependencies:
+> Before you begin, ensure you have the following dependencies installed:
 > - [Git](https://git-scm.com/downloads)
 > - [Node.js](https://nodejs.org/en/download/prebuilt-installer)